National World War I Museum and Memorial: Liberty Tower

 The main doors at the bottom of a large set of stairs are made from ornamental bronze, and the walls of the first-floor lobby are finished in Kasota stone quarried in Kasota, Minnesota.
 The first-floor corridor and the grand stairway are finished in travertine imported from Italy.
 At night, the top of the 217 ft memorial tower emits a flame effect from steam illuminated by bright red and orange lights.
 The illusion of a burning pyre can be seen from some distance.
 Overall, the memorial rises 265 ft above the surrounding area.

 The tower is crowned with four sculptures, the Guardian Spirits.
 Carved by Robert Aitken and each standing 40 feet tall, they represent protectors of peace, each holding a sword and named for a virtue: Honor, Courage, Patriotism, and Sacrifice.

 External buildings

 The tower and buildings are designed in the classical Egyptian Revival architecture style with a limestone exterior.
 The foundation was constructed using sawed granite, and the exterior ground-level walls are made of Bedford stone.
 On opposite sides of the main deck of the Liberty Memorial are Exhibition Hall and Memory Hall.
 Memory Hall includes murals originally painted for the Panthéon de la Guerre in Paris, and adapted by LeRoy Daniel MacMorris in the 1950s.

 Between each hall and the tower, above the museum entrance, sit two stone Assyrian sphinxes, named "Memory" and "Future", covering their faces with their wings.
 Memory faces East, shielding its face from the horrors of the European battlefields.
-Its counterpart faces West and shrowds its eyes from a future yet unseen.
+Its counterpart faces West and shrouds its eyes from a future yet unseen.